CM-Well/CM-Well/blps/blp-700-priority-queue.md

 # Priority Queue - Design and API

 ## Abstract
-CM-Well ingest is "eventually consisted".
-Today, any payload that was ingested successfully, is pushed to a queue (Kafka) and the bg process handles each chunk of it in First Come First Served manner (as much as it can, given its distributed nature).
+CM-Well ingest is "eventually consistent".
+Today, any payload that was ingested successfully, is pushed to a queue (Kafka) and the bg process handles each chunk of it in first-in first-out (FIFO) manner (as much as it can, given its distributed nature).
 Introducing a Priority Queue means some (more "urgent") HTTP Posts will have a special treatment, and a ticket to pass all chunks currently in line.

 ## API
 * Write endpoints to CM-Well (`_in`, and low-level JSON POST) will accept a new query parameter: `priority` (with no value).